emmanuelw21/gridworm/README.md

 1. **Before Starting ComfyUI**:
    - Open the Gridworm root folder and Copy and paste the comfyui-starmie folder into your ~\ComfyUI\custom_nodes folder -- you only need to do this once
-   - From the same Gridworm root folder, navigate to the starmie-bridge folder and run the start_bridge_polling.bat file (this initiated the Starmie "watcher" in terminal)
+   - From the same Gridworm root folder, navigate to the starmie-bridge folder and run the start_bridge_polling.bat file (this initiates the Starmie "watcher" in terminal)

 2. Ensure ComfyUI is running on your local machine (default: http://localhost:8188)